ShadowTigger333/jdcp/README.md

 # Josh's D&D Character Protocol (JDCP)

 I wanted to learn Rust with binary protocols similar to OT protocols I've worked with.
-The Nom crate seemed like a good place as any to start.
+Based on [this list of parsers](https://lib.rs/parsing), the Nom crate seemed like a good place as any to start.

 ## The Protocol
 The JDCP is loosely based on CIP.
 Here's what it looks like broken down (I'll break it down more later):